Rushland Ball and the EIB Network, the fastest three hours in media.

 And no, it's not immoral to figure there's no point spending big money to stop this warming when it won't make a blind bit of difference.

-Uh but he's uh huge global warming guy.
+But he's a huge global warming guy.

-So his global warming guru said this is a con.
+So his global warming guru said, this is a con.

 We can't stop it.